 Star of David Art Shines on the Negev as a Beacon of Hope and Healing

+One example of "The History of the Star of David" art merchandise is a series of artist-signed limited edition prints now available for purchase at StarofDavidArt.com

+Marc Bennett oversees "The History of the Star of David" art installation at Soroka Medical Center's Healing Garden

-Soroka Medical Center now home to the History of the Star of David Art a public art installation by artist and filmmaker Marc Bennett.
+Soroka Medical Center now home to "The History of the Star of David" public art installation by artist and filmmaker Marc Bennett.

 “This is a significant opportunity for Soroka to support its life-saving mission through the healing power of art,” states Rachel Heisler Sheinfeld, Executive Director for the American Friends of Soroka Medical Center.